ndronos/c-nomorph/Adamson-2011/README.md

 But as long as you're still working in C, it's fairly easy to keep your code running close to the metal, working with simple structures and function calls.

 Ritchie again:
+"Despite some aspects mysterious to the beginner and occasionally even to the adept,

 (Adamson, 2011)
 ```